 Mary Jo, former chair of the club’s Board of Directors, has a long list of accomplishments that date back to the club’s infancy.
 She encouraged her aunt, Fran Holden, to donate $1 million to build the club’s arena.
 She also used her fundraising skills to lead the club’s “Let’s Rock” campaign, to purchase new curling rocks at $400 apiece.
 It took only 10 months to replace the entire 64-rock set.

-She also played an key role in developing a youth program and Doubles League, serves as a club instructor for newcomers, and led the First Timer’s League.
+She also played a key role in developing a youth program and Doubles League, serves as a club instructor for newcomers and led the First Timer’s League.

 To read the story in United States Curling News, click here.